go-acme/tencentclouddnspod/readme.md

 The script to update the fork is `update.sh`.

-The env var `LIB_VERSION` must be updated to reference the targeted version.
+The env var `LIB_VERSION` can be updated to reference a specific targeted version.

 I update the branch "manually" by calling the script regularly.